AdaGold/solar-system/README.md

     - Create a method that **returns** the Planet's attributes in an easy to read fashion.
     - Create accessor methods to the instance variables.

+## Optionals
+-  Create a method which creates a planet from user input.

 # Wave 3
-- Modify your `SolarSystem` class to use the Planet class instead of a hash.
+## Primary Requirements
 - Create an interface where the user can select a planet and be presented information about the planet.
 - Allow your user to add their own planet.

 ## Optional Enhancements
 - Ensure that the each planet has a `@distance_from_the_sun` attribute.
 Using this data, add a method to determine the distance from any other planet (assuming planets are in a straight line from the sun)
-- Give your solar system a formation year (in earth years).
+- Give your solar system an age (in earth years).
 - Define a method that returns the local year of the planet based on it's rotation since the beginning of the solar system